backplane/conex/compose_sort/README.md

 The utility works best when the input comes in the normalized format produced by the [`docker-compose config`](https://docs.docker.com/compose/reference/config/) command.

+The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/compose_sort).

 ## Usage

 ```